polentino/redacted/README.md

 println(user)
 ```

-will print
+this will actually be printed
-> $ HttpHeaders(d58b6a78-5411-4bd4-a0d3-e1ed38b579c4, ***, Seq(it_IT, en_US), corr - id - 123)
+> $ HttpHeaders(d58b6a78-5411-4bd4-a0d3-e1ed38b579c4, ***, Seq(it_IT, en_US), corr-id-123)
 > $ User(8b2d4570-d043-473b-a56d-fe98105ccc2b, polentino911, ***)

-but the actual content of each individual field won't be modified, i.e. this
+But, of course, accessing the field itself will return its content, i.e.

 ```scala 3
 println(headers.apiKey)
 println(user.email)
 ```

-will still print the real values
+will still print the real values:
 > $ abcdefghijklmnopqrstuvwxyz
 > $ polentino911@somemail.com